 Beloved, it is dangerous, suicidal, or self-destructive to be worshipping or serving God with strange fire in your soul – with passion, inordinate desire, or lust for fame, applause, approval, commendation, or recognition of men.

 Many ministers of God today are spiritually dead even though they are still physically active in their ministries because they have allowed strange fire in their souls to consume and devour them.

 Friend, God can clearly see beyond your good actions and religious works into your hidden passions and motives for doing them.

 God said, “I, the LORD, search the heart, I test the mind, even to give every man according to his ways, according to the fruit of his doings.”
 (Jer.
 17:10 NKJV).

-This is why the Lord has sent forth His Spirit to indwell us, to pour out His love into our hearts, and to empower us to be effective witnesses to the Lord in the world (John 14:16, Rom.
+This is why the Lord Jesus has sent forth His Spirit to indwell us, to pour out His love into our hearts, and to empower us to be effective witnesses for Him in the world (John 14:16, Rom.
 5:5, Acts 1:8).

 Prayer: My Dear Heavenly Father, thank You for sending me the Holy Spirit to indwell me and fill me with a pure and divine love for You and a divine power for Your service.
 Help me Lord to yield myself daily to the Holy Spirit, in Jesus’ name.
 Amen.